Winter Memories

-Winter Memories (foaled April 24, 2008 in Kentucky) is an American Thoroughbred racehorse.
+Winter Memories (April 24, 2008 – May 16, 2023) was an American Thoroughbred racehorse.
 As a two-year-old, she won the Miss Grillo Stakes and finished second in the Breeders' Cup Juvenile Fillies Turf.
 Next year, she returned with the win in the Appalachian Stakes, the Sands Point Stakes, the Lake George Stakes, and the Garden City Stakes.
 As a four-year-old, she won the Beaugay Stakes and the Diana Stakes.
-She is now retired and living at Darby Dan Farm.

-Owned and breed by Phillips Racing Partnership, she is trained by James J. Toner.
+Owned and breed by Phillips Racing Partnership, she was trained by James J. Toner.
 Winter Memories has been ridden by Jose Lezcano until she lost in the Lake Placid Stakes when he was replaced with Javier Castellano.

 Winter Memories was sired by El Prado, who also sired Paddy O'Prado.
 She is out of Silver Hawk mare Memories Of Silver.

 Racing career

 2010 season

 On September 3, 2010, Winter Memories won her first start and defeated nine other opponents.
 She broke her maiden in a Maiden Special Weight going 1 1/16 miles at Saratoga.
 She was ridden by Jose Lezcano, carried 119 lbs and won by 1 1/2 lengths.

 On October 3, 2010, Winter Memories won the 1 1/16 miles Miss Grillo Stakes by 5 lengths at Belmont Park.

 On November 5, 2010, Winter Memories finished 2nd in Breeders' Cup Juvenile Fillies Turf as a favorite to More Than Real.